Step 3: Carrying out an investigation Investigations at work

 Find out more about data protection from the Information Commissioner's Office (ICO)

-Searching employees or possessions
+Searching workers or possessions

 Criminal proceedings